terrazzoapp/terrazzo/docs/advanced/node.md

 # Node.js API

-Cobalt’s Node.js API is for parsing and validating the [Design Tokens Format Module](https://designtokens.org) (DTFM) standard.
-It can’t output code like the [CLI](/guides/cli) can, but it is a lightweight and fast parser/validator for the DTFM spec that could even be used in client code if desired.
+Cobalt’s Node.js API is for parsing and validating the [Design Tokens Community Group format](https://designtokens.org) (DTCG) standard.
+It can’t output code like the [CLI](/guides/cli) can, but it is a lightweight and fast parser/validator for the DTCG spec that could even be used in client code if desired.

 ## Setup